VioletSnow08/VioletSnow08/README.md

 - ⚡ Fun fact: ...
 -->

 Hi there!
 I'm Vinnie.
-Manjaro is the best #changemymind.
-Here are some things about me.
+My team and I just won 3rd place for states in FBLA Mobile Application Development, and are going to Nationals in Chicago!
+Last year we won 1st place in states!!

 - 🐧 I am 17 years old.
 - ❗Linux > Windows > MacOS